Code-Institute-Submissions/UCFD-Milestone-Project-10/README.md

 ### a.
 Content:

-All content was written by the developer following the instructional videos from the Code Institute Organization in the User Centric Frontend Development course module.
+The code was written by the developer following the instructional videos from the Code Institute Organization in the User Centric Frontend Development course module.
+The text was mostly written by the developer.
+Some texts from the services section were taken and adapted from external sources [here](https://www.ocimf-sire.org) and [here](https://www.liscr.com)

 ### b.
 Media: